COURSE: The Community Finance Canvas

 Stephen Hinton has a background as a management trainer and consultant.
 He is a co-founder of Transition Sweden and is active in the eco-village movement through involvement in the Eco- Village Änggärdet.
-Stephen serves on the Board of the Swedish Co-operative no-interest JAK BANKEN.
+Stephen served on the Board of the Swedish Co-operative no-interest JAK BANKEN.

 For price quotes, orders or more information, contact Stephen Hinton.